 I love seasonal reading and a Christmas novel is the perfect way to get into the holiday spirit.
-Here are 6 of my favorite Christmas books for adults!
+Here are 11 of my favorite Christmas books for adults to start the holiday season off right!

 Christmas Shopaholic by Sophie Kinsella.
 If you know me, you know I have a serious soft spot in my heart for Sophie Kinsella.
 I find her books so hilarious and Christmas Shopaholic is no exception.
 It’s totally light-hearted and made me laugh out loud AND get in the Christmas spirit.
 Win-win.

 Last Christmas in Paris by Hazel Gaynor and Heather Webb.
-I just finished this over the weekend after it was recommended on this Instagram post and I was SO INTO this book.
-It’s set in WWI and is written entirely in letters (a format I don’t normally go for).
+This historical fiction Christmas book is set in WWI and is written entirely in letters (a format I don’t normally go for).
 Evie’s brother and his best friend are headed off to the front, but like most people, they assume the war will be over by Christmas and they have grand plans to spend it together in Paris.
 Of course, it doesn’t go that way.
 If you can, I HIGHLY recommend listening to this one – the narration is so good (if you’ve never used Audible before, you can get one for free).

 Mr. Dickens and His Carol by Samantha Silva.
 This historical fiction book leans more heavily on the fiction than the historical, but it’s a fun look at how A Christmas Carol came to be when Dickens’ latest work is tanking and his publishers are on him to write something Christmas-y in just a few weeks.
 It definitely made me want to go back and read the original again.